flyertools/tripit/README.md

 ## Copyright

-Copyright (c) 2011 Alex Kremer.
+Copyright (c) 2011 Flextrip.
 See LICENSE.txt for further details.